 About Jesus Christ

 Jesus Christ is the Son of God.
-He is co-equal with the Father and the Holy Spirit.
-Jesus lived a sinless human life, and offered Himself as the perfect sacrifice for the sins of people by dying on a cross.
-He arose from the dead after three days to demonstrate His power over sin and death.
-He ascended into Heaven's glory to return again someday to Earth and will reign as King of Kings and Lord of Lords.
-(Matthew l:22, 23; Isaiah 9:6; John 1:1-5, 14:10-30; Hebrews 4:14, 15; I Corinthians 15:3, 4; Romans 1:3,4; Acts 1:9-11; I Timothy 6:14, 15; Titus 2:13. )
+He is part of the Trinity, being co-equal with His Heavenly Father and the Holy Spirit.
+Jesus lived a sinless human life and offered himself as the perfect sacrifice for the sins of all people by dying on a cross.
+He rose from the dead to demonstrate His deity and power over sin and death.
+He ascended to Heaven's glory and will return again to reign as King of Kings and Lord of Lords.

 About the Holy Spirit

-The Holy Spirit is co-equal with the Father and with Jesus.
-He is present in the world to make people aware of their need for Jesus Christ.
+The Holy Spirit is co-equal with our Heavenly Father and Jesus Christ as God and together make up the triune God.
+He is present in the world to make mankind aware of our need for Jesus Christ.
 He also lives in every Christian from the moment of salvation.
-He provides the Christian with power for living, understanding of spiritual truth, and guidance in doing what is right.
-He gives every believer spiritual gifts when they are saved.
-As Christians, we seek to live under His guidance daily.
-(II Corinthians 3:17; John 16:7-13, 14:16, 17:3.
-Acts 1:8; I Corinthians 2:12, 3:16; Ephesians 1:13; Galatians 5:25; Ephesians 5:18)
+He provides Christ followers with power for living, understanding of spiritual truth, guidance in doing what is right, and spiritual gifting for the purpose of ministry.

 About the Bible

-Salvation is God's free gift to us, but we must accept it in order to be saved.
-We can never makeup for our sin by self-improvement or good works.
-Only by trusting in Jesus Christ as God's way to forgiveness can anyone be saved from sin's penalty.
-When we turn from our self-ruled life and turn to Jesus in faith we are saved.
-Eternal life begins the moment one receives Jesus Christ into his life by faith.
-(Romans 6:23; Ephesians 2:8,9; John 14:6,1:12; Titus 3:5; Galatians 3:26; Romans 5:1)
+Salvation is God's free gift to mankind but we must receive what God makes available.
+We can never make up for our sin by self-improvement, being religious or by doing enough good works.
+Only by trusting in Jesus Christ as God's way to be forgiven can anyone be saved from sin's penalty.
+When we accept Jesus as our Savior to forgive us and Lord to lead us we are saved.
+Eternal life begins the moment one receives Jesus Christ into our lives by faith.
+(Romans 5:1; 6:23; Ephesians 2:8,9; John 1:12; 14:6, Titus 3:5, Galatians 3:26)